Foods That Are Good for Your Skin

 13. Trout: Eating freshwater trout is another way to get healthy omega-3 fatty acids into your diet.
 Trout also provides high levels of selenium and zinc that are good for your skin.

 14. Tomatoes: Tomatoes provide plenty of vitamins A and C along with calcium, magnesium and trace amounts of vitamin K. Although fresh tomatoes have plenty of nutrients, they are low in calories.
 Cooking tomatoes into tomato sauce adds the extra benefit of concentrating lycopene, which is a healthy antioxidant.

-15. Watermelon: I think everybody loves watermelon because they are so refreshing and sweet.
-They also contain a lot of vitamins A and C so they are good for your skin.
+15. Watermelon: I think everybody loves watermelon because it's so refreshing and sweet.
+Watermelons also contain a lot of vitamins A and C, so they are good for your skin.
 Watermelon is a low-calorie food that is rich in potassium.

 16. Red Sweet Peppers: Like many vegetables, red sweet peppers have high levels of vitamins A and C along with some vitamin K. It helps to keep your skin soft and improves the blood flow to the skin.
 You can also eat red sweet peppers without worrying about your diet because they are low in calories.

 17. Pumpkin Seeds: This is a great snack choice because they have a lot of omega-3 fatty acids, magnesium, calcium, fiber, and protein.
 Buy toasted pumpkin seeds at a local shop and enjoy the treat.

 Hair, skin, and nail cells are some of the fastest-growing cells in the body, which means they have higher-than-average nutritional needs.
 Feed them, with NATURELO’s Hair, Skin & Nails supplement.